Descending into the Modular Bootstrap: Introduction

 Before beginning our hunt for 2d CFT partition functions, it is worth mentioning other related research on numerical optimization for bootstrap problems.
 The dual conformal bootstrap is well established (see \References{Poland:2018epd,Rychkov:2023wsd} for reviews), with many advances through the use of semi-definite programming.
-There have also been a handful of ML-style approaches to studying CFTs, including ones based on classification~\cite{Chen:2020dxg,Kuo:2021lvu}, reinforcement learning~\cite{Kantor:2021kbx,Kantor:2021jpz,Kantor:2022epi}, generative modeling~\cite{Laio:2022ayq}, genetic algorithms~\cite{Huang:2025qkk}, and spectral bias studies~\cite{Ghosh:2026jbw,Ghosh:2026xnp}.
+There have been a handful of ML-style approaches to studying CFTs; the approach that is philosophically closest to ours is that of \Reference{Niarchos:2025cdg}, which optimizes a truncation-aware loss function to find primal solutions to the finite temperature bootstrap.
+Other ML approaches include ones based on classification~\cite{Chen:2020dxg,Kuo:2021lvu}, reinforcement learning~\cite{Kantor:2021kbx,Kantor:2021jpz,Kantor:2022epi,Niarchos:2023lot}, generative modeling~\cite{Laio:2022ayq}, genetic algorithms~\cite{Huang:2025qkk}, and spectral bias studies~\cite{Ghosh:2026jbw,Ghosh:2026xnp}.
 There are related gradient-based approaches to solving dual bootstrap problems~\cite{Reehorst:2021ykw,Afkhami-Jeddi:2021iuw}.
-Attempts at constructively finding a solution to a truncated set of the bootstrap equations (the ``Gliozzi bootstrap'' \cite{Gliozzi:2013ysa,Gliozzi:2016cmg} and it generalizations) can be formulated as an optimization problem, but so far typically require that one is given a priori some model-specific information about the low-lying spectrum of the CFT of interest, in the form of specific operator dimensions or the sparsity of operators in a particular OPE \cite{Afkhami-Jeddi:2019zci,Poland:2023vpn,ArguelloCruz:2025zuq,Kantor:2021kbx,Hu:2025yrs,Esterlis:2016psv,Laio:2022ayq}.
+Attempts at constructively finding a solution to a truncated set of the bootstrap equations (the ``Gliozzi bootstrap'' \cite{Gliozzi:2013ysa,Gliozzi:2016cmg} and its generalizations) can be formulated as an optimization problem, but so far typically require that one is given a priori some model-specific information about the low-lying spectrum of the CFT of interest, in the form of specific operator dimensions or the sparsity of operators in a particular OPE \cite{Afkhami-Jeddi:2019zci,Poland:2023vpn,ArguelloCruz:2025zuq,Kantor:2021kbx,Hu:2025yrs,Esterlis:2016psv,Laio:2022ayq}.
 Beyond CFTs, ML-style strategies have also been applied to the S-matrix bootstrap~\cite{Dersy:2023job,Mizera:2023bsw,Niarchos:2024onf,Bhat:2024agd,Gumus:2024lmj,Gumus:2026mhb}.

 The rest of this paper is organized as follows.
 In \Sec{review}, we review the standard modular bootstrap program, especially the constraints imposed on the Euclidean torus partition function of 2d CFTs from modular invariance.
 In \Sec{ml}, we show how to translate the modular bootstrap into the language of ML, (re)introduce the \sven\ optimization algorithm, and discuss how to estimate uncertainties from derivatives of the loss.
 In \Sec{truncation}, we present a novel strategy to estimate the impact of truncating the spectrum at a finite $\Delta_{\rm max}$, based on deforming a known CFT.
 We validate our analysis procedure using $N=1$ minimal models in \Sec{n1mm}, and we present new CFT candidates and interpret their properties in \Sec{hunt}.
 We then perform a survey over possible central charges and spectral gaps in \Sec{survey}, where we identify a primal/dual gap between the dual $\Delta_{\rm gap} \le \frac{c}{6} + \frac{1}{3}$ bound and our primal constructions.
 We conclude in \Sec{conclude}, leaving additional cross-checks and plots to the appendices.